latest from the magazine

 [Kurdish] women, who never cover their face with a veil … are brave like their men and carry weapons when needed (Élisée Reclus, 1884: 346).

+n the last decades, "weak thought" philosophies and postmodern approaches have accustomed a great part of critical scholarship to think that revolutions are no longer suitable for the political agenda of the 21st century.
+According to the authors of Revolution in Rojava, the Rojava experience challenges this assumption.
 Based in Germany and in Syria, Michael Knapp, Anja Flach, and Ercan Ayboga have been direct witnesses of this revolution and provide an example of participatory and sympathetic social fieldwork that uses "a feminist, internationalist, ecological and left-libertarian approach" (xxvi).
 The book was translated into English by Janet Biehl, anarchist thinker and biographer of Murray Bookchin (1921-2006), and the foreword was written by another anarchist scholar, David Graeber, who argues that this experience upsets long-lasting assumptions that "peoples of the Middle East were desperately backwards" (xiii).

 Graeber notes that the Rojava (men’s and women’s) revolution belongs not only to the transfer of European political ideologies, but also to the effects of local cultures and traditions, as Élisee Reclus had roughly grasped in the 1884 quote above.
 Graeber also highlights one of the key points of this revolution, namely that "the demand for a Kurdish state has been replaced by a rejection of the very notion of state, and an embrace of a principle of Democratic Confederalism based on a synthesis of the ideas of American anarchist and social ecologist Murray Bookchin, other authors, Kurdish tradition, and wide-ranging experience in the pragmatics of revolutionary organization" (xv).
 Euro-centric ideas of revolution are likewise upset by the protagonist role played by this region’s women, who do not only "participate" but also lead the revolution thanks to the principle of "dual power," which means that, "in a commune or in a court, everywhere leadership is vested in two people, and one of them must be a woman" (69).
 In the Rojava municipalities, for instance, there is not a mayor but two majors, a woman and a man, while "all the councils observe the 40 percent gender quota and the dual leadership principle" (69), an achievement unmatched by any Western democracy.